-What are the safety measures?
-Drinking alcohol can affect blood sugar.
-Drink alcohol only if your diabetes is in good control.
+Drinking alcohol can affect blood sugar, so diabetics should be conscious of consuming alcohol at a minimum level.
+To play it safe, you should only drink alcohol if your diabetes is in good control.
 For those who take insulin or diabetes pills, low blood sugar can occur.
 Alcohol prevents the liver from making sugar.
 It remains in the body up to 8 - 12 hours.
 During this time, no sugar is released from the liver.
 The only sugar in the blood comes from food.
 Therefore, always eat food with alcohol to prevent low blood sugar.
 Plan to drink with a meal or snack.
 Mixing alcohol with exercise may cause even lower blood sugars.

-Are there other things to consider?
 Too much alcohol can impair judgement.
 You could forget to check your blood sugar or take your medicines.
-You might overeat.
-This could increase blood sugar levels and cause weight gain.
-Alcohol does contain calories.
-If you need to lose weight, these calories need to be worked into your meal plan.
+Alcohol stimulates your appetite, which might result in you overeating.
+This could increase blood sugar levels and cause weight gain, as alcohol does contain calories.
+If your doctor has recommended that you lose weight, these calories need to be worked into your meal plan.

 If you take insulin and do not need to lose weight, you can have one or two drinks in addition to your meal plan.
 Do not omit food as this may result in low blood sugar.
 If you use regular soda or any type of juice to mix with your liquor, note that the carbohydrates present in these drinks should be counted into your meal plan.
 If you mix alcohol with a non-caloric beverage such as diet soda, it does not need to be counted.
 In general, If you need to lose weight, alcohol must be counted into your meal plan.

 - Drink alcohol only if your diabetes is under good control.

 - Only have one or two alcoholic drinks per day.

 - Always drink alcohol with food.
 Never drink alcohol on an empty stomach, or when your blood glucose is low.